 Student Life Skills courses meet the general education requirements and are transferable electives.
 They can be used to meet the 60-hour graduation requirement.
+SLS 1501 College and Career Success may be used to satisfy the computer competency requirement.

 SLS 1501 College and Career Success 3 SLS 1502 Essential Study Skills 3